The biological name of this flower is Cyclamen.

 The petals of these flowers are upswept and they are big in size.

-The flower is native to Iran, Mediterranean basin and Europe.
+The flower is native to Iran, the Mediterranean basin, and Europe.
 One species of Cyclamens is also found in Somalia.

 Cyclamen is a genus present in the family Primulaceae and it has 23 species.
 These plants grow from tubers.
 The leaves of these flowers are variably patterned and they are valued for their flowers.
 The plant has a tuber and this gives rise to the flowers, roots, and leaves.
 Leaves come out in autumn and they die in spring after growing through the winter season.
 In Mediterranean regions, the plant stays dormant during the summer season.